 Admittingly, it was our aim to work only the absolute minimum-time required to acquire our capital stock.
 We banked on about 7 – 10 years.
 Nevertheless, it was almost unbelievable even to ourselves that we’ve managed to generate the roughly € 300’000 within 5 years only.
 More about that in our Philosophy of Life chapter, in the section “Our Travel Money”.
 The stock market can be a blessing.

-In May 1999, when we hung up our jobs and dropped out, Brigitte was only 37, and Heinz not even 40 years old.
-By now, we are already 60 and 63 resp. and still on the go.
-Meanwhile, we have past our peak and are more convinced than ever: it was the right decision to decamp forever and ever – whatever the future holds, we arewithout any transition, our trip will eventually lead to our final journey, happy and loaded with uncountable good memories….
+In May 1999, when we hung up our jobs and dropped out, Brigitte was only 37, and Heinz 39 years old.
+By now, we are soon turning 62 and already over 64 resp. and still on the go.
+Meanwhile, we have past our peak and are more convinced than ever: it was the right decision to decamp forever and ever – whatever the future holds, we arewithout any transition, our trip will soon lead to our final journey; together instead of alone, happy and loaded with uncountable good memories….

 We’ve created this Homepage to share all our experiences we’ve had during almost a quarter of a century from 1999 up until today, whilst collecting food for thought between the South- and the North poles.
 Have lots of fun and inspiration reading and browsing through our pictures.